Director of Special Education

 - Supervision of Programs for Children with Disabilities

-North Central College will offer these courses online and asynchronously, starting in the spring 2023 semester.
+North Central College will offer these courses online and asynchronously, starting in the summer 2023 semester.

 Special Education Director Eligibility

 - Hold a professional educator license endorsed in an administrative field (or be currently enrolled in a program leading to an administrative endorsement).

 - Complete a minimum of 21 graduate and/or undergraduate semester hours in special education including completion of a cross-categorical special education methods course.